imaccallum/RxSwiftValidator/README.md

 ## Installation
 1. Download Project
 2. Run: `pod install`
 3. Drop 'RxSwiftValidator' into your project.
 I'll probably add Cocoapods and Carthage support when it becomes more mature.
-[SwiftValidator](https://github.com/jpotts18/SwiftValidator) and RxSwift are dependencies so keep that in mind.
+Note: [SwiftValidator](https://github.com/jpotts18/SwiftValidator) and RxSwift are dependencies so keep that in mind.

+## Contributing
+Feel free to contribute.
+I'll review pull requests asap.

 ## Sample Usage